Updated: 9/15/22 | September 15th, 2022

-The hospital staff saw me quickly.
+The hospital staff saw to me quickly.
 (I suspect being a stabbed gringo got me quicker attention.)

 We went into one of the exam rooms.
-My shirt came off, they cleaned my arm and back, and assessed the damage.
+My shirt came off, and they cleaned my arm and back and assessed the damage.

 When you think of the term “stabbing,” you think of a long blade, a single deep cut into the abdomen or back.
 You picture someone with a protruding knife being rolled into the hospital on a stretcher.

 That was not the case for me.
 I had been, more colloquially correct, knifed.